Holardeeps/frontend-assessment-praise-elijah/README.md

 # TradeLens

-TradeLens is a product catalog explorer built with Next.js, TypeScript, Tailwind CSS, and Cloudflare/OpenNext.
-It is currently in active build for a frontend assessment and is not live yet.
+TradeLens is a performance-focused product catalog explorer built with Next.js App Router, TypeScript, Tailwind CSS, and Cloudflare/OpenNext.
+It uses the DummyJSON products API as a mock catalog source and is structured to feel like a lightweight commerce discovery surface: fast listing pages, shareable filter state, server-rendered detail pages, and resilient handling of upstream slowdowns.

-## Current Status

-- `/` redirects to `/products`
+Live URL: add after Cloudflare deployment.

+## What It Includes

-- `/products` is server-rendered and fetches live product data
+- `/products` server-rendered listing page with `24` items per page
-- `/products/[id]` now has a working detail route foundation
+- responsive card grid with image, title, brand, price, stock, and rating
+- URL-driven search, category, price, sort, and pagination state
-- product detail pages now include dynamic metadata and breadcrumb navigation
+- `/products/[id]` dynamic detail route with metadata and breadcrumb navigation
-- related products now stream into the detail page behind a Suspense fallback
+- streamed related products with Suspense
-- related products now hydrate into TanStack Query so repeat detail views can reuse that client cache
-- an internal products JSON route now exists for client-side catalog enhancements
-- an internal related-products JSON route now exists for client-side enhancements
-- the pagination next button now warms the next catalog page through TanStack Query on hover or focus
-- the catalog results page now supports a persisted grid / compact view mode
-- recent searches are now saved locally and can be reused from the filter bar
-- Cloudflare static asset headers now mark `/_next/static/*` as immutable for one year
-- the Cloudflare runtime now includes a durable revalidation queue for time-based cache refreshes
-- URL query state already supports search, category, price, sort, and page parsing
-- catalog cards now include live product imagery with graceful fallback
-- numbered pagination plus previous / next navigation is working
-- loading, error, and empty states are now in place for `/products`
+- loading, error, unavailable, and empty states
-- the main catalog and detail flows have now had an accessibility-focused pass
-- Vitest + React Testing Library are set up and running
+- persisted UI-only state for compact/grid view, recent searches, and mobile filter drawer behavior

 ## Run Locally